U.K. Professional Clients

 When you register a Scottish public limited company it is necessary to have two directors, two shareholders and a company secretary.
 One of the directors may also be the secretary.
-Coddan can provide nominees to fill any or all of these roles for an annual fee.
+Coddan can provide a company secretary to fill any or all of these roles for an annual fee.

 In order to register a PLC it is necessary to have £50,000 of allotted share capital.
 Of these shares a quarter, or £12,500, must be paid up.
 In addition any premium paid on the shares (amount paid in addition to their market value) must be paid in full.